Quick Start Guide to Setting up BOINC & SETI@HOME on Raspberry Pi3

 For this, assume your SD card is currently mounted as K: on your PC:

-1) Download the latest Raspbian Jessie image.
+1) Download and Install the latest Raspbian Jessie image to your SD card.
 For this project the Jessie Lite should work. https://www.raspberrypi.org/downloads/raspbian/

 2) With notepad, create a file called just “ssh” and use Save As “All files” to K:/ssh The file can contain anything.
 It’s the filename that is important.
 Must NOT be “ssh.txt”!!!